 More often than not, the most effective methods turn out to be the Elapsed Term Black-Scholes and Reverse Footnote 55 Lattice.
-The Black-Scholes approach is crude but incredibly simple.
+The Black-Scholes approach is crude but incredibly simple and transparent.
 The lattice approach is more complex but also much more precise and robust.
 We generally don’t prefer in-between approaches that add complexity for its own sake but still suffer from the same inherent flaws as the simplest models.

 Let’s look at two factors that can aid decision-making.
-First, do you pay a dividend and are your options in-the-money?
+First, do you pay a dividend yield and are your options in-the-money?
 If so, this may trigger one of Black-Scholes’ known flaws.
 Second, is there a wide spread of in-the-money levels?
-The more scattered they are, the more you’ll benefit from a more reliable technique.
+The more scattered they are, the more you’ll benefit from a more robust technique.
 We’ll cover these topics next.

 Lattice vs. Black-Scholes: Dividends and Moneyness